vivitruong/CasaCloud/README.md

     }
     ```

-### Create a Booking from a List based on the List's id
+### Create a Booking from a List based on the Spot's id

 Create and return a new booking from a spot specified by id.